shagar619/JavaScript/README.md

 ---
 ---

-## 🔹 What is an array in JavaScript?Explain all the methods of arrays in JavaScript.
+## 🔹 What is an array in JavaScript?
+Explain all the methods of arrays in JavaScript.

 In JavaScript, an array is a data structure used to store multiple values in a single variable.
 Arrays are ordered, zero-indexed, and can contain mixed data types (numbers, strings, objects, functions, etc.).